-On this day in 2009, Richard Heene, who carried out a hoax in which he told authorities his 6-year-old son Falcon had floated off in a runaway, saucer-shaped helium balloon, is sentenced to 90 days in jail in Fort Collins, Colorado.
+On December 23, 2009, Richard Heene, who carried out a hoax in which he told authorities his 6-year-old son Falcon had floated off in a runaway, saucer-shaped helium balloon, is sentenced to 90 days in jail in Fort Collins, Colorado.
 Heene’s wife Mayumi received 20 days of jail time for her role in the incident.

 The so-called “Balloon Boy” saga riveted viewers around the globe two months earlier, on October 15, when it played out on live television.
 At around 11 a.m. that day, Richard Heene, a handyman, amateur scientist and father of three boys, called the Federal Aviation Administration to report that a large balloon in his family’s Fort Collins backyard had become untethered, and it was believed his son Falcon had crawled aboard the craft before it took flight.
 Minutes later, Heene phoned a local TV station, requesting a helicopter to track the balloon.
 A short time afterward, Mayumi Heene called 911.